-Not all relevant policies can be discussed.
-For example, countries "severely affected" by HIV/AIDS will need to adopt a different range of policies towards labour supply from countries with lower prevalence rates, but the details of preventive and curative policy options are not explored.
-The paper describes the complex effects of violence and violent conflicts on many aspects of labour supply, but does not discuss post-war reconstruction policy initiatives, or interventions to reduce conflict.
-And policies that influence the demand for labour will have dramatic dynamic effects on the quantity and quality of labour supplied, but are largely ignored in this paper.
-Historically, when demand for labour has been strong in Sub-Saharan Africa labour inputs have responded in a number of ways.
+This paper was commissioned for the World Bank by Arvil van Adams, Senior Advisor for Social Protection - Africa Region, who has also given helpful comments.
+The authors and the World Bank gratefully acknowledge the financial support given for this project by the German government.
+The findings, interpretations and conclusions expressed in this paper are entirely those of the authors.
+They do not necessarily represent the view of the World Bank, its Executive Directors, or the countries they represent demand for labour has been strong in Sub-Saharan Africa labour inputs have responded in a number of ways.
 Participation rates have increased; and labour migration has risen in response to demand for imported labour.
 It is also well-known that rising demand for labour generates improvements in the quality of the labour force, through learning-by-doing processes and static and dynamic returns to scale.
 This paper is not concerned with the detailed analysis of appropriate macroeconomic strategies to achieve the level of demand required for rapid growth.
 The paper does, however, examine some of the barriers that workers in different countries currently face in responding to changing demand conditions in the labour market.
-These include transport and other barriers to labour mobility (Section 5); the pre-entry structured disadvantage experienced by women and certain other categories of worker (Section 2); the inadequacy of information, communication and money transmission facilities available to workers (Section 5); and government policies that are, to different degrees in different economies, limiting some workers' access to the basic education, primary health care and the negotiating skills that are required for advantageous participation in labour markets (Sections 2-4).
+These include transport and other barriers to labour mobility (Section 5); the structured disadvantage experienced by women and certain other categories of worker (Section 2); the inadequacy of information, communication and money transmission facilities available to workers (Section 5); and government policies that are, to different degrees in different economies, limiting some workers' access to the basic education, primary health care and the negotiating skills that are required for advantageous participation in labour markets (Sections 2-4).